Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Vertex Operator Algebras And Their Extensions

 \item For each $\psi\in\mathscr{F}$, the locality of $V(e^{z^*L_1}z^{*-2L_0}\psi,1/z^*)^{\dagger}$ implies that we have an antilinear map

 where

 so that

-\item For a quasi-primary vertex operator, the moments satisfy $V_n(\psi)^{\dagger}=V_{-n}(\overline{\psi}).$ \end{enumerate} \end{prop} \begin{remark} Usually primary fields in a VOA are defined based on their OPE with the stress tensor.
+\item For a quasi-primary vertex operator, the moments satisfy $V_n(\psi)^{\dagger}=V_{-n}(\overline{\psi}).$ \end{enumerate} \end{prop} \begin{remark} We would like to put the definition above into perspective.
+The notion of vertex (operator) algebras was introduced by Borcherds in \cite{Borcherds:1983sq} and Frenkel-Lepowsky-Meurman in \cite{Frenkel:1988xz}.
+The notion of vertex operator algebra in \cite{Frenkel:1988xz} differs from ours in the sense that \cite{Frenkel:1988xz} uses formal calculus to define vertex operators and the locality axiom is replaced by Jacobi identity.
+In \cite{frenkel_huang_lepowsky_1993}, it has been shown that locality (called commutativity in \cite{frenkel_huang_lepowsky_1993}) and OPE \eqref{eq:dualityV} (called associativity in \cite{frenkel_huang_lepowsky_1993}) of vertex operators is equivalent to the Jacobi identity.
+The lower boundedness of the spectrum of $L_0$ in item \ref{it:L0lower_bound} corresponds to a grading-restriction condition on the VOA.
+Moreover, the Hermiticity axiom in item \ref{it:hermiticity} above is equivalent to the statement that the VOA is isomorphic to its \textit{contragradient} as modules for itself, see \cite{frenkel_huang_lepowsky_1993} for more details. \end{remark} \begin{remark} Usually primary fields in a VOA are defined based on their OPE with the stress tensor.
 A field $\phi(z)$ is called a primary field of conformal dimension $h$ if it has the following OPE with $T(z)$: